Virgin Valley Hot Springs is a remote destination featuring a warm, clear-water pond with a sandy bottom

-The scenic and serene Virgin Valley Hot Springs or Virgin Valley Warm Springs is located at the northeastern edge of the Sheldon National Wildlife Refuge near the Oregon-Nevada border.
+Virgin Valley Hot Springs, also known as Virgin Valley Warm Springs, is a scenic desert hot spring located near the northeastern edge of the Sheldon National Wildlife Refuge, close to the Oregon-Nevada border.

-Most vehicles can access Virgin Valley Hot Springs and the parking area is near the pond.
-However, be advised that the road can be blocked by snow in the winter season.
+Most passenger vehicles can access Virgin Valley Hot Springs, and parking is available near the pool.
+However, winter snow can make the access road difficult or temporarily impassable.

-A concrete pad and a step ladder were built and set up for visitor’s convenience and easier access to the pond.
+A concrete pad and step ladder have been installed to provide easier access to the water.

 Visitors of Virgin Valley Hot Springs can stay overnight at the Virgin Valley Campground which was built by the Civilian Conservation Corps during the Great Depression.
 The campground is open all year long, but your stay is limited to 14 days.